brwhale/KataScript/README.md

 ### Values and Types
 Like most scripting languages, KataScript is dynamically typed.

-Values can currently have 5 different types: none, int, float, string, and list.
+Values can currently have 6 different types: none, int, float, function, string, and list.

 `none`: the default type of any values.
 Converts to 0

 `int`: 32 bit signed integers supplied by underlying C++ int type.
 Boolean logic uses the int type like C, 0 = False, anything else = True.

 `float`: 32 bit signed floating point IEEE-754 supplied by underlying C++ float type.

+`function`: A function reference, can be assigned, called, and passed around but not compared or converted.

 `string`: A mutable UTF8 character string supplied by underlying C++ std::string type. (some unicode doesn't work in the demo though because of the JavaScript interface)